nswdpc/silverstripe-structured-email/README.md

 The goal of this module is to produce simple and easy-to-digest emails ([more](./docs/en/001_index.md)).
 The templates used are based on the [Postmark Transactional Email Templates](https://github.com/wildbit/postmark-templates).

-> This module is under active development, pull requests and feedback are welcome.
+> :warning: This module is under active development and shouldn't be used in production just yet as there are probably bugs.
+Test results, pull requests and feedback are welcome.

 The `StructuredEmail` extends the `Email` class.
 You can use it standalone or you may wish to inject StructuredEmail as the Email class for your project using `Injector`.